acdh-oeaw/Teaching_CBS4DH/README.md

 ### Assessment and permitted materials

+Students with equipment other than laptop computers are **immediately** disqualified.
+- Weekly task 50% and active participation 50% of the general grade.
-Regular attendance, following the practical exercise tasks during the lecture and active participation will lead to a final grade.
+- Regular attendance, active participation and the upload of the exercises on a private repository on GitHub will lead to a final grade.

 ### Minimum requirements and assessment criteria

 - Bring your laptop to the class
+- Ask relevant questions and complete tasks
 - Create a personal GitHub account: https://github.com/join
 - Download and install Visual Studio code editor: https://code.visualstudio.com/download
 - (Only Windows users) Download and install Gitbash: https://gitforwindows.org/